gibify/gibify/README.md

 # Hi There! 😀

 #### I am a Lover of technologies, I like to be in this algorithm universe, for the moment in love with JavaScript and your ecosystem.
 ### I like to go to the Beach.
 Walking, Training, Listening to music, Reading, Watching TV, And Learning new Languages.
-I like so much the Nature, ocean, flowers, lifestyle...
+I like so much the Nature, ocean, flowers, plants, health food, goodvibe, lifestyle...💜

 ### Techs I am learning: